jsfiveash/asm-website/README.md

   * The h2 and p tag is where you can edit and show a text announcement (add an additional description for more details or to help you remember the changes made)
   * Click commit changes
-  * Go to GitHub (<> Code) tab
-  * Click on the PDF folder
-  * Click the “upload files”, the second button to the left of the green “clone or download” button
-  * Add the file new archeology of the month pdf (add an additional description for more details or to help you remember the       changes made)
-  * Click commit changes

 ## Posting Annual Meeting
   * In GitHub go to (<> Code) tab
-  * Go to the yyyymeeting.html file
+  * Click on the yyyymeeting.html file
   * On the right side click the pencil icon to edit the file
   * Copy all the code from the yyyymeeting.html file
   * Go back to GitHub (<> Code) tab